Two famous arguments

 Note that:

-An obvious premise atheist could criticize is (6).
+An obvious premise the theist could criticize is (6).
 Perhaps it is not possible, even for God, to eliminate any evil because:

 1. This is the best possible world God could have created.
-Thought question: is this plausible?
+Perhaps the evil we experience is necessary for the overall goodness of the world.
+Thought question: It’s probably possible, but is it plausible?

-3. Experiencing evil builds character.
-Thought question: Is this always true?
+4. Experiencing evil builds character.
+Thought question: Is this always or even often true?
 Whose character is getting built up?

-4. Experiencing evil is necessary for the exercise of the virtues of compassion, pity, etc. Problem: Is it just that you suffer so that I can become virtuous by showing compassion?
+5. Experiencing evil is necessary for the exercise of the virtues of compassion, pity, etc. Thought Question: Is it just that you suffer so that I can become virtuous by showing compassion?

 ‘